 I came upon a question that was if I have a queer sense of identity despite the unfolding COVID pandemic directly to maintain and to feed.
 My reaction is rather simplistic: books.
 I always discovered a lifelong introvert, not just comfort but certain social proximity in the pages of other people’s histories.
+Which are the best LGBT books?

 The feeling that my relationship with LGBT books has been valid for many years, especially in finding a real relationship with other queer people.
 All these things are even more true now that we’re all trapped at home.
 Others don’t feel that far for me, with books.
 An entire issue packed with queer stories was published by the respected literary journal McSweeney last November.
 Patrick Cottrell, a curator of the topic, referred to the LGBTQ-thematic trench as “funny and conflicting” in his Whiting Award-winning write.